Skip to main content

 green card or lawful permanent residency allows an individual to work and live in the U.S. permanently.
 Green card holders, otherwise known as legal permanent residents (LPRs), enjoy most of the benefits and freedoms a U.S. citizen has under U.S. government regulations.
 They can also have the same protection under the Civil Rights Act of 1964.

-Permanent residents are granted the right to be free from discrimination based on ethnicity, race, and national origin.
-They also are granted rights to education, employment, health care, housing, etc. They can adjust their immigration status through naturalization.
+Permanent Residents also are granted rights to education, employment, health care, housing, etc. They can adjust their immigration status through naturalization.

 The following is a list of lawful permanent residents' fundamental rights and freedoms.